rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 planned.
 A tool an AI model can explore and drive on its own is also exactly what you want now that so much work is handed to agents.

 So Rancher Desktop 2.0 starts over, on purpose.
-One backend across every platform, Windows included.
-The backend lifted out of the UI into something you can run on its own: headless, scripted, snapshotted by itself.
-A guest that can talk to your GPU.
-Not because the first five years were wrong, but because they taught us exactly what the foundation needed to be.
+It runs one backend across every platform (including Windows).
+The backend lives outside the UI now, so you can run it on its own: headless, scripted, snapshotted by itself.
+And the guest can talk to your GPU.
+The first five years weren't wrong; they taught us exactly what the foundation needed to be.
 The rest of this blog is about what we're building on it.

 [^k3s]: k3s is Rancher's lightweight Kubernetes distribution, small enough to run on a laptop or edge device.